northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmarray.md

 Slurm will submit 20 jobs to run simultaneously with each job, represented by a task ID, using the allocated resources for the submission of 2 nodes and 128 GB of RAM.

-Lastly, we usually use job arrays for parallel jobs.
-If your case is such that the job executed at each job ID does not use any multi-threading libraries (serial programs), you can use the following header (1 core per job) to avoid wasting resources:
+Job arrays are used for embarrassingly parallel jobs.
+If your job executed at each job ID does not use any multi-threading libraries, you can use the following header to avoid wasting resources:

 :::{code} bash
 #!/bin/bash